 5 Ways To Fortify Your Immune System

-While we would all like to know the secrets to boosting our immunity, the reality is our immune system is naturally designed to protect us from bodily enemies like disease and viruses.
+While we would all like to know the secrets to boost our immunity, the reality is our immune system is naturally designed to protect us from bodily enemies like disease and viruses.

-With winter approaching, here’s five ways to help support your immune system.
+With winter approaching, here are five ways to help support your immune system.

 Begin with your gut

-When it comes to immunity, the gut is number one.100 trillion bacteria, known as microbiota, or 70 percent of your immune system, lives in your gut, so keeping your digestive tract in prime condition will ensure your immune system stays healthy too.
+When it comes to immunity, the gut is number one.100 trillion bacteria, known as microbiota, or 70 per cent[1] of your immune system, live in your gut, so keeping your digestive tract in prime condition[2] will ensure your immune system stays healthy too.

 There is an increasing amount of research into the link between gut health and the immune system.